ianprime0509/chip8-rs/README.md

 `texi2any --info chip8.texi` (you will also get some warnings because I haven't set up a proper build system for it).

+## Usage

+There are some games in the `games` directory that you can use with the emulator.
+See the `README.md` file in that directory for more information about them.

 ## License

 This is free software, distributed under the [MIT